bitboxer/bitboxer.de/_posts/2012-06-17-moved-to-uberspace.markdown

 And now one of the best parts: the pricing.
 It's up to you.
 The minimum price is 1€ per uberspace per month.
 It's advised that you pay around 5-10€.
 I have decided to pay 16€ for the service.
 And it's worth every penny of it.
 Why 16€?
-That was the price I payed at Host Europe :) .
+That was the price I payed at Host Europe :smile: .
 After moving a few more domains to uberspace, I will increase that even more.
 If you like something, you should show it.